AntonioMazilu/Coding-Projects/README.md

 - AI for Tic-Tac-Toe
 A Python project where a Jupyter notebook contains an AI that plays the game of Tic-Tac-Toe.
 The AI uses various algorithms such as Monte Carlo Search, Min-Max Algorithm, and Alpha-Beta Pruning to make strategic decisions.
 - Arduino Morse Encoder
 A C++ project using an Arduino board, breadboard, buttons, buzzers, and an LCD.
-The system allows users to input characters, and the corresponding Morse code is displayed on the LCD, distinguishing dots and dashes.
+The system allows users to input dots and dashes, and the corresponding Morse code is displayed on the LCD, distinguishing characters.
 - Erasmus Project
 A PHP-based web application for Erasmus students.
 It includes features such as user registration, login, and the ability to view personalized information, submit requests, and upload files on the platform.
 - Fishing Tracker